-News Blog 5 safety tips for motorcycle riders We always look forward to our annual DAA Motorcycle Ride Out in July.
+News Read our blog 5 safety tips for motorcycle riders We always look forward to our annual DAA Motorcycle Ride Out in July.
 The event is a great way for bikers to celebrate the Devon countryside and support the charity at the same time.
 The Ride Out concludes in Teignmouth where an afternoon's live entertainment begins.
 While biking is great fun, there’s always a small chance of things going wrong.
 The Devon Air Ambulance comes to the aid of bikers throughout Devon every year, but the best solution is always prevention.
 With this in mind, here are our top 5 safety tips for motorbike riders.
 Always wear the right kit Motorbike gear might not always be the most comfortable or convenient to lug around, particularly when it’s hotter during the summer.
 It might be obvious, but wearing protective clothing – especially a helmet of course – will always be the safer option.
 Aside from protection against road rash, suitable equipment will also reduce the effects of flying debris (including bugs- nobody wants to inhale a fly) and wind chill.
 Reflective gear will also make you more visible to other road users at night or when there's poor visibility, and could prevent a collision.
 Find a good fit A powerful bike can be great fun to ride, but that doesn’t mean you should ride the fastest bike you can find, especially if you’re a new or returning biker.
 Modern bikes (including lower-end models) are especially powerful compared to a few decades ago, which is something to bear in mind if you last rode before the internet was invented.
 A good fit is also important, including the right weight, height (both feet should rest flat on the ground), and distance to the handlebars and controls.
 Test your skills There are now a variety of motorcycling safety courses and tests available in the UK to assess and improve your riding skills, which include learning advanced techniques to help you respond to hazards and ride in difficult conditions.
 These courses can also identify your strengths and weaknesses, helping to minimise any bad habits that could increase the risk of accident.
 Check your bike Even if your bike looks fine at a glance, it’s always a good idea to properly inspect your bike before going out on a ride - it’s quick and easy to check your lights, signals and horn.
 Deflated tires or worn-out brakes can make handling difficult and put your safety at risk, so you should go to a mechanic or check these yourself fairly regularly as well.
 Watch out for other drivers There isn’t one easy way to put this into practice, but it comes down to driving sensibly and being aware of your surroundings - collectively this is termed defensive riding.
 It’s an unfortunate fact that many other drivers don’t always pay as much attention to the road as they should, but you can help to counter this by being extra vigilant when you’re riding.
 This includes maintaining a sensible distance between you and the vehicle in front, so you’ve always got enough time to react and stop if necessary.
 Now that you’ve read our safety tips, you can enjoy riding your motorbike while also maximising your safety - and what a way to enjoy the fantastic Devon countryside!
 Find out more about our hugely popular annual Motorcycle Ride Out event here - you can join in either as a supporter or a participant.